DiogoNeves/Remoty/README.md

 1. Start the app
 2. Press start button
 3. `telnet locahost 3232`
+4. type `1234` and return (later this key will be generated)
-4. Type a valid, case-sensitive, command (followed by line break)
+5. Type a valid, case-sensitive, command (followed by line break)
   - **PP** play/pause
   - **P** previous
   - **N** next